 Wade didn’t think so.
 Frederick Hayes would have mentioned him.
 But it wasn’t entirely surprising that the railroad would try to get the influential people around here on board.

+“And your role here with Union Pacific is…” Wade frowned.

+The man’s brows lowered.
+Wade could see he wasn’t used to being questioned.

+“Union Pacific hired me as their business enforcer for the project, Mr, Nash.
+It’s all very well drafting in someone from the outside, but only someone like me actually knows the area, and Cheyenne, and who owns what,” Silas said.

+And I guess I’m that someone from the outside?
+Wade tried to suppress the smallest smile, as Silas continued.

+“Franklin Hayes asked me to keep an eye on the work while he’s busy.
+It’s a partnership that benefits both of us.”
+Silas said firmly.

+“Okay,” Wade said evenly.
+He still hadn’t heard Silas say he had an official job, and Franklin Hayes hadn’t said anything about Wade having a boss here.

-“I hear you used to be a Sheriff?
+“I hear you used to be a sheriff?
 Missouri?”
-Silas Laramie leaned back, still smiling.
+Silas Laramie leaned back, once again smiling.

 “Word gets around,” Wade said.
-He felt like he was unstable ground.
+He felt like he was on unstable ground.
 Exactly what role did Silas Laramie play at the railroad?
+Was he more important than Franklin Hayes, or just some local magnate?

 “Can I ask why you’re visiting today, Mr. Laramie?”